Board of Directors

 Brenda Heenan lives with her family in Bolton.
 She is an active volunteer at the AHCF with an extensive and intensive vegetable garden.
 She is a founding member of the Bolton & District Horticultural Society and serves on the Board.
 Brenda is also serving as the Treasurer for the Albion & Bolton Agricultural Society.
 Through her career, she has developed her skills with computers, communication and organization.

-Karen Hutchinson is the Executive Director of the Caledon Countryside Alliance (CCA) and founder of several local food initiatives, including the Eat Local Caledon program – a collaborative program that promotes local food choices among Caledon citizens, businesses and institutions.
+Karen Hutchinson is the Executive Director of the Caledon Countryside Alliance (CCA) and founder of several local food initiatives, including the Eat Local Caledon program.
 Karen has a deep understanding of how to effect change at the local level, by building and fostering relationships among volunteers and community groups.
 Karen shares her skills by volunteering on several Boards and Committees including: Sustain Ontario, Local Food Plus, Halton Peel Woodlands and Wildlife Stewardship Council and Peel Agricultural Action Working Group.
 Karen holds a degree in Urban Planning from the University of Waterloo.

-Steve McElroy: Steve grew up in Palgrave and still lives very close to the farm.
-He works for the Toronto District School Board as an Outdoor Education Specialist at the Sheldon Centre for Outdoor Education.
-He has spent several years on the Caledon Environmental Advisory Committee, the Board of Directors for the Council of Outdoor Educators of Ontario and a few other community committees or groups.
+Steve McElroy grew up in Palgrave and still lives very close to the Farm.
+He works for the Toronto District School Board as an Outdoor Education Specialist at the Etobicoke Centre for Outdoor Education.
+He spent several years on the Caledon Environmental Advisory Committee, the Board of Directors for the Council of Outdoor Educators of Ontario and other community committees or groups.

 Volunteer opportunity!
-We are always looking for people to serve on our board of directors as our organization grows.
+We are always looking for people to serve on the board of.
 We meet approximately monthly in Caledon.
 We welcome individuals from all backgrounds to apply.
 Contact firstname.lastname@example.org for more information.